 Foundation is now showing on Apple TV.

-In sculpting what would become Foundation, Asimov took inspiration from The History of the Decline and Fall of the Roman Empire and Arnold Toynbee’s theories on the cycle of history.
-However, it is also clear from his writing that the battle between fascism and freedom in Europe played a significant role in his story.
-Foundation began as a series of short stories in Astounding Science Fiction Magazine during the 1940s.
-But, by 1951, Foundation was a published book, followed by two sequels and two prequels over his lifetime.
+Issac Asimov was born in Petrovichi, Russia, around 1920, before his family emigrated to the United States in 1923.
+As a Jew, Asimov watched the Second World War unfold from a safe distance, but the impact of the events surrounding him would find a voice through his past time of writing as he became a professor of biochemistry at Boston University.
+In sculpting what would become Foundation, Asimov took inspiration from The History of the Decline and Fall of the Roman Empire and Arnold Toynbee’s theories on the cycle of history alongside the fight against fascism in Europe.
+Foundation began as a series of short stories in Astounding Science Fiction Magazine in the 1940s.
+But by 1951, it had been published as a stand-alone book, followed by two sequels and two prequels over his lifetime.
 Asimov died in 1992, but the Foundation story has continued through a range of other authors, each working with the direct blessing of the Asimov estate.

 Jared Harris stars in Foundation (Apple TV and Skydance 2021)

 From its opening scenes, Foundation clarifies that this is a show to be savoured like the finest wines.
 Foundation isn’t designed for binge-viewing; it demands your attention, commitment, and mind as it weaves its complex narrative path.
 Foundation offers us a spectacular slice of intensely creative science fiction.
 It is big, bold and utterly beautiful; it defies its television roots and deserves the largest screen possible and the best surround sound.